Security situation: Military officials to brief parliamentary leaders tomorrow

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The top military leadership will brief political leadership in two houses of Parliament about security situation tomorrow (Wednesday).
+ISLAMABAD: The top military leadership will brief the political leadership in two houses of Parliament about the security situation tomorrow (Wednesday).

+The briefing will take place in the Committee Room No2 of the Parliament House and it will commence at 2:00pm under closed doors with strict security arrangements in place.

-The major opposition party’s Quaid and former prime minister Nawaz Sharif has forbidden his party members and leaders in having meeting with the military top officials without his permission.
+The major opposition party’s Quaid and former prime minister Nawaz Sharif has forbidden his party members and leaders from having a meeting with the military top officials without his permission.

-The briefing has been organised at time when two opposition stalwarts, including leader of opposition Shahbaz Sharif and former leader of opposition in National Assembly Syed Khurshid Ahmad Shah, are behind the bar on disputed counts.
+The briefing has been organised at a time when two opposition stalwarts, including leader of the opposition Shahbaz Sharif and former leader of the opposition in National Assembly Syed Khurshid Ahmad Shah, are behind the bars.

 India has already disputed the elections in GB, while Azad Kashmir government has also expressed its serious reservations pertaining to an announcement made by Prime Minister Imran Khan for the GB as he accorded provisionally provincial status to the GB.
 The sources said that the briefing would cover all significant spectrums of national security related issues including developments regarding Kashmir, Afghan issue and some aspects of the foreign ties.